 Nearby, Green Bowl (greenbowl.fr) serves up local market-fresh ingredients and a variety of gluten-free, dairy-free, and vegetarian options, including homemade gluten-free chocolate chip cookies and a creatively delicious, creamy coconut milk and matcha green tea panna cotta.
 You'll find this corner gem in a bustling part of town at 3 rue Emeric David.

 Are you game for something unexpected?
 If so, make a reservation, not because it's a fancy or expensive restaurant, but because it's tiny.
 Aux Petits Oignons (aux-petits-oignons.business.site) seats about 18 people, outside dining only, and fills up fast.
 It serves specialty gluten-free hot dogs, including a vegan option, on homemade gluten-free buns and the most perfectly crispy french fries, dressed with bleu cheese if you like.

-The hot dogs come loaded with your choice of sautéed onions and mushrooms, amazing cheeses, special sauces and more.
+The hot dogs come loaded with your choice of sautéed onions and mushrooms, incredible cheeses, unique sauces, and more.
 Wine and artisan beer are available, too.
 Homemade gluten-free desserts include dôme au chocolat and a seasonal favorite during my visit, mango cheesecake (also vegan).
-In the case of Aux Petits Oignons, located at 2 rue Peyresc, this family-run and extremely friendly gourmet hot dog and fries sidewalk hotspot is just the right size.
-Text your reservation request for lunch or dinner to +33 06.18.19.00.96; you'll receive a confirmation text back.
+In the case of Aux Petits Oignons, located at 2 rue Peyresc, this friendly, family-run gourmet hot dog and fries sidewalk hotspot is just the right size.
+Text your reservation request for lunch or dinner to +33 06.18.19.00.96, and you'll receive a confirmation text.

 Avignon is known for one of the most famous Roman aqueducts, the Pont du Gard.
 And the world's largest medieval Gothic structure, comprising 10 towers, resides in the city center, the grand Palais des Papes (Palace of the Popes).